 - This event has passed.

 Traumatic childhood experiences such as abuse, neglect, domestic violence, or substance abuse in the home can have long-term physical, psychological, behavioral and economic consequences.
-The Adverse Childhood Experiences (ACE) Study is a study that demonstrates the connection between childhood trauma and a wide array of physical and mental health problems.
+The Adverse Childhood Experiences (ACE) Study demonstrates the connection between childhood trauma and a wide array of physical & mental health problems.
 Despite the trauma in their lives, children can survive and even thrive.
 Protective factors, including healthy relationships with parents and caregivers, foster resilience in children and help them to overcome early adversity.
-Learn about ACEs and

 The G.E.A.R.
 Parent Network, a program of Crisis & Counseling Centers, is the place where Gaining Empowerment Allows Results.
 G.E.A.R. is run by parents for parents providing services for parents of children with emotional and behavioral health concerns.

 Through parent-to-parent sharing of experiences and knowledge, G.E.A.R.
 Parent Network empowers parents of children with behavioral health needs to build on their family’s strengths and to advocate for their family’s needs.